P-eMartin/SportTaskME23/README.md

 Thank you for your participation.

-## Working Note paper
+## Working Note Paper

-After your submition, you will be asked to submit a Working Note paper to share your method, implementation and results.
-We strongly advice to make your implementation available on github and share its link.
+After your submission, you will be asked to submit a Working Note paper to share your method, implementation and results.
+We strongly advise you to make your implementation available on GitHub and share its link.
 Please report the baseline results for comparison.

-Guideline to write your paper is available [there](https://docs.google.com/document/d/12uSn0rRYxa3buiFNEbpa46dKsHOyqV2PHU_joRGMHRw/edit?usp=sharing).
-Latex template can de downloaded from [here](https://drive.google.com/file/d/1SMXWs-i4DKEUdblvzYaqvPuHLYHdBlQx/view?usp=sharing).
-Please update the shortitle command to fit out task with:
+Guideline to write your paper is available [there](https://docs.google.com/document/d/1HcAx14RVuxqDEi-1SJJRwhHhzC_V-Ktpw-9jn5dg0-0/edit#heading=h.b40noxg68mvn).
+Latex template can de downloaded from [here](https://drive.google.com/file/d/1hWorTTyJzLBiFJmtTzvF78YBNnSShw3W).
+Please update the shorttitle command to fit our task with:
-`\renewcommand{\shorttitle}{Sport Task}`
+`\renewcommand{\shorttitle}{SportsVideo}`

 Please cite the overview paper describing the task and the baseline paper.
 See next section.